r4ntix/influxdb_iox/docs/transactions_locks.md

 [^tables]: The filtered_chunks function can return chunks of many tables but we only need chunks of one table in this example.

-### Write to an O-MUB Chunk of Partition, P1, of Table, T1
+### Example 2: Write to an O-MUB Chunk of Partition, P1, of Table, T1
 A write in IOx is implemented in [store_filtered_write](https://github.com/influxdata/influxdb_iox/blob/ccba68fe3ed3b41f06992cd1c11eefe720ed3ad4/server/src/db.rs#L1053) that can trigger to create a table or partitions as needed but in this example, we only focus on writing data to an available `O-MUB` chunk of Partition, `P1`, of Table, `T1`.
 Similar to reading, the lock acquisition and release are in the same order but on `X` lock instead.
 1. <span style="color:red">Acquire</span> `X` lock on all tables.
 1. Identify Catalog Table `T1`